Leptonic anomalous magnetic moments in $\nu$SMEFT: Experimental probes of the leptonic right-handed current

 As these limits, much like those from $s$-wave unitarity in $W^\pm W^\pm \to \ell^\pm_\alpha \ell^\pm_\beta$ scattering~\cite{Dicus:1991fk,Fuks:2020att}, are much weaker than experimental bounds, we neglect them for the remainder of this study.

 We now consider the sensitivity of ATLAS and CMS to direct production of $\ell\nu_4$ pairs through dimension-four and -six interactions.
+Such projections and constraints of dimension-six $\nu$SMEFT operators have been previously estimated in Refs.~\cite{Duarte:2016caz,Ruiz:2017nip,Cai:2017mow,Cottin:2021lzz} and references therein.
 We mainly focus here on the muonic case and discuss couplings to electrons at the end of this section.
 For the sterile neutrino masses under consideration, i.e., $m_4 \sim 100-1000\GeV$, the production of $\mu^\pm\nu_4$ pairs due to minimal mixing ($d=4$ operators) is dominated by two processes.
 The first is the charged-current Drell-Yan (DY) process~\cite{Keung:1983uu}

 as shown in the left diagram of Fig.~\ref{fig:diagram_CCDY} for the $d_L\overline{u}_R\to \mu^-_L \nu_4$ partonic configuration.
 An additional contribution (not shown) comes from $W\gamma$ fusion~\cite{Datta:1993nm,Dev:2013wba,Alva:2014gxa}, and proceeds through